matthieu-beteille/restoose/README.md

 You juste have to create your models in /models to generate your RESToose API.

-See the wiki to see how to create models, and controllers.
+See the wiki to know how to create models, and controllers.

 #### Keywords